Skip Navigation

 • Nova Scotia has passed bills introducing prompt payment and adjudication.
 Bills 119 and 211 have both received Royal Assent but have not yet been proclaimed into force.

 • In B.C., the Ministry of the Attorney General began a large table consultation in late 2023 to review legislation adopted in other provinces to determine how to best implement prompt payment legislation.
+In April 2025, the Attorney General directed Ministry staff to prepare a legislative proposal based on the results of the consultation.

 In most major public sector infrastructure projects in Canada, whether they are procured through a P3 delivery model or an alternative delivery model, the public sector retains risks related to discriminatory or industry-specific changes in law, costs of insurance, uninsurable events and risk related to pre-existing but undiscoverable environmental conditions.
 Force majeure event risk is typically shared between private-sector and public-sector parties.
 The COVID-19 pandemic saw the introduction in various jurisdictions of contractual provisions allocating the risk not only of additional costs and delays related to COVID-19 specifically, but also of future epidemics and pandemics more generally.